SignalK/specification/mdbook/src/data_model.md

 ### Antenna offsets and lever-arm correction

-GPS antennas are rarely mounted at the vessel's reference point, and a vessel may have more than one antenna with different offsets.
+GNSS antennas are rarely mounted at the vessel's reference point, and a vessel may have more than one antenna with different offsets.
 To keep `navigation.position` consistent across antennas, Signal K servers may apply a server-side lever-arm correction so the published position represents the **Common Coordinate Reference Point (CCRP)** rather than the raw antenna position.
 The CCRP is defined as the center of the vessel on the longitudinal centerline: body coordinates